 How exhausted I was.
 The last 10-15 years of Steve’s career had been fast moving--a new assignment every two years or less, which included 6 overseas and back from overseas moves, constant TDYs on his part, and long deployments.
 I. Was.
 Spent.
 Once that stress was lifted, I felt run over.
 I slept a lot those first weeks.

 The relief.
 Along with #2 a weight came off, realizing I wouldn’t have to face that life again.
 I won’t ever have to wave goodbye again as my husband ships out to a dangerous place, tear a child away from all they’ve known for the past few years, or restart a career because of a move.
 Wow.

 Feeling disconnected.
 Though our oldest son is in the Air Force and I continue to work for a military oriented company and write for military publications, the sense of disconnect from the military spouse community was something I couldn’t foresee.
+They’d been part of my life for so long.
 I suppose I could attend a local milspouse group, but my desire for that right now is about zero.

 That I needed to make space for my husband.
 Even after 30 years, our marriage is still always a work in progress.
 However, we'd both become so accustomed to being apart regularly, that when we were suddenly together all the time, some work needed to happen.
 For my part, I had to welcome him back into decision making and not resent his input on everyday decisions I'd made alone for years.
 I needed to remember how thankful I was that he was here, and that I had someone to rely on again.
 I was so accustomed to figuring everything out myself and filling him in later, and I needed to make room for "us."